Kendamil Goat Baby Formula Review & Analysis

 Here is a close-up video of each prepared bottle:

 Safety First: Never prepare powdered formula with anything but water.
-If you're interested in fortifying your breast milk with formula you must ask your doctor for guidance first, as this can be very dangerous for your baby.
+If you're interested in fortifying your breast milk with baby formula you must ask your doctor for guidance first, as this can be very dangerous for your baby.

 Feeding with Kendamil Goat